avisink/sudoku/README.md

 ## Ayomide Isinkaye
 ---
-This repository is for my basic pythoon sudoku game
+This repository is for my basic python sudoku game
 I am also using this to practice markdown syntax